-Individual Board members may access verbatim recordings in the presence of a records secretary, an administrative official of the public body, or any elected official of the public body.
+Individual Board members may access verbatim recordings in the presence of the Recording Secretary, the Superintendent or designated administrator, or any elected Board member.
 Access to the verbatim recordings is available at the District's administrative offices or the verbatim recording's official storage location.
 Requests shall be made to the Superintendent or Board President.
 While a Board member is listening to a verbatim recording, it shall not be re-recorded or removed from the District's main office or official storage location, except by vote of the Board or by court order.